 8. Color Coded Files

-A system that you could use instead of or in addition to the typical labeling method is color coding.
+A system that you could use instead of or in addition to the typical labeling method for organizing important documents is color coding.
 A Bowl Full of Lemons explains how to make your filing cabinet neat and organized with a handy color coded file organization system!
 You can find colorful hanging file folders on Amazon.

 9. Cloth Mail Sorter